 The study also has several implications.
 Mennella, Jagnow, and Beauchamp mentioned that the very early flavor experiences that transpire during prenatal development may provide the foundation for cultural and ethnic differences in cuisines.

-Because of the long-term effect of the intrauterine environment and prenatal exposures, pregnant women and healthcare practitioners could take advantage of this developmental stage to promote healthy eating habits and future-proof children from obesity and diabetes.
-Simply put, the obesity pandemic and prevalence of diabetes can be controlled and prevented by starting with pregnant women.
+The long-term effect of intrauterine environment and prenatal exposures also means that pregnant women and healthcare practitioners could take advantage of this developmental stage to promote healthy eating habits and future-proof children from obesity and diabetes.
+The obesity pandemic and prevalence of diabetes can be controlled and prevented by starting with pregnant women.

 Pregnant women can essentially shape the food preferences of their children.
 However, this prenatal flavor learning process can also have negative impacts.
 Researchers P. Abate et al. demonstrated that rodents who were prenatally exposed to alcohol are more attracted to alcohol-tainted water after they were born.
-Furthermore, the newborn rodents were more attracted to the smell of alcohol than the smell of their own amniotic fluid.
+The newborn rodents were also more attracted to the smell of alcohol than the smell of their own amniotic fluid.

 The study of Abate et al. could not be replicated in human subjects for obvious ethical and practical reasons.
 However, their review also suggested that babies born to women who drank moderate amounts of alcoholic beverages during pregnancy have more pleasurable reactions to the smell of alcohol.
 Note that Abate et al. also reviewed several epidemiological studies that linked prenatal or fetal alcohol exposure and alcoholism in later life.
 These studies controlled for genetics and postnatal environmental factors.

 Another animal study by S. A. Bayol, S. K. Farrington, and N. C. Stickland revealed that rats that were prenatally exposed to high-fat and high-sugar diets are more at risk for obesity and diabetes due to an exacerbated taste preference for high-fat and high-sugar diet.
-The study of Z. Y. Ong and B. S. Muhlhausler support this finding through their separate study that showed that feeding pregnant rats junk foods had altered the reward system in the brain of their offspring.
+Z. Y. Ong and B. S. Muhlhausler supported this finding.
+Their study showed that feeding pregnant rats junk foods had altered the reward system in the brain of their offspring.
 These prenatally-exposed rats need to eat more high-fat and high-sugar food to get a sense of “high” or “rush” and make eating pleasurable.

 Prenatal flavor learning can essentially put unborn children at risk of developing bad habits and poor eating habits later in life.
-Nevertheless, this same phenomenon or prenatal development process can also be used to the full advantage of pregnant women and healthcare practitioners.
+The same prenatal development process can also be used to the full advantage of pregnant women and healthcare practitioners.
 As mentioned, by incorporating healthy eating habits during pregnancy, mothers and their healthcare partners can shape the taste and food preferences of their children and in a wider perspective, the future or upcoming generation.

 FURTHER READINGS AND REFERENCES